evert/evert.github.com/_posts/2018/2018-06-14-webdav-features-for-http.md

 * `If-Unmodified-Since`
 * `If-Range`

-WebDAV has a header for conditional requests that much more powerful: `If`.
+WebDAV defines another header for conditional requests that's much more
-It can do the same as `If-Match` and `If-None-Match`, but adds a number of features on top of this.
+powerful: `If`.
+It can do the same as `If-Match` and `If-None-Match`, but adds a number of features on top.

 Here's some examples of `If` and their equivalent `If-[None-]Match` headers: